k3na7a/jdesjardins/README.md

 Completed : Implement Persistent Login State using useContext global state & add Global Loading State for Authentication ( Still tinkering with logic )

-Completed : Refactor Navigation to be more modular and allow easy addition or removal of routes without needing refactor components. ( User Dropdown needs improvements )
+Completed : Refactor Navigation to be more modular and allow easy addition or removal of routes without needing refactor components.

 Completed : Create global Provider for Modals and Toasts.